Netflix/consoleme/docs/gitbook/demo.md

 We provide a limited-functionality demo of ConsoleMe at [https://demo.consolemeoss.com](https://demo.consolemeoss.com).

-After signing in through Google OAuth, you'll be operating as an administrator but you'll be unable to write any changes.
-For example, you'll be unable to mutate permissions, submit policy requests, or modify dynamic configuration.
+After signing in through Google OAuth, you'll be operating as an administrator, but you'll be unable to write any changes.
+For example, you'll be unable to mutate permissions, submit policy requests, or modify the dynamic configuration.

 You can receive credentials for a few roles after logging in.
 Note that these roles do not have any permissions.